Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 According to the study, omega three fats may reduce inflammation, improving dry eye symptoms.
 Also, they can reduce abnormal vessel growth in those with diabetic retinopathy.

-Similar studies have shown a reduction in the risk of age-related macular degeneration due to sardine's high antioxidant compounds [12].
+Similar studies have shown that sardines, with their high antioxidant compounds, reduce the risk of age-related macular degeneration (12).

 Boost Immune System